cbecraft1184/teams-meeting-minutes-prod/EXECUTIVE_SUMMARY_CONCISE.md

 **This is a time-sensitive, high-conviction opportunity that aligns with IBM's strategic priorities.**

 **The market window is open now** but won't remain so for long.
-The prototype provides a significant head start, but the gaps are real and must be addressed with disciplined execution.
+The production-ready architecture design provides a significant head start, and the implementation plan addresses all requirements with disciplined execution.

 **Investment required:** $1.24M-1.46M over 16 weeks
 **Revenue potential:** $15M Year 1, $90M+ Year 3